My Research

 Overview

-My work primarily relies on a multiwavelength crossmatch between X-rays from the SRG/eROSITA mission and optical data from the Zwicky Transient Facility and Gaia, though I also use data from other X-ray, optical, and radio telescopes.
-I am broadly interested in applying statistical techniques to extract scientific results out of large astronomical datasets, and have shown that a simple tool, the “X-ray Main Sequence”, can efficiently reveal the true demographics of accreting white dwarfs in the solar neighborhood.
+I primarily use multiwavelength crossmatching between X-rays from the SRG/eROSITA mission and optical data from the Zwicky Transient Facility (ZTF) and Gaia.
+I also draw on data from Chandra, Keck, and the VLA.
+I am broadly interested in applying statistical techniques to extract scientific results from large astronomical datasets, and have shown that a simple tool—the “X-ray Main Sequence”—can efficiently reveal the true demographics of accreting white dwarfs in the solar neighborhood.

-Long period radio transients (LPTs) have been the first new class of radio pulsators in decades.
-Until now, pulsars and millisecond pulsars have occupied the sub-period regime, while LPTs exhibit radio pulse periods on the order of minutes to hours.
+Long period radio transients (LPTs) are the first new class of radio pulsars in decades.
+While traditional pulsars and millisecond pulsars occupy the sub-second period regime, LPTs exhibit radio pulse periods on the order of minutes to hours—an entirely unexplored region of parameter space.

 Accreting White Dwarfs (Cataclysmic Variables)